Preschool & Kindergarten Admissions

 Submit this form to your child’s current teacher only if he/she child is presently attending a school or daycare program on a consistent basis.
 This form should be completed and mailed, emailed or faxed by the teacher directly to The San Francisco School before the application deadline.

-Indexed tuition awards will be mailed out with general admission decision letters on March 7, 2017 for the 3 and 4 year old program and March 15, 2017 for Kindergarten.
+Indexed tuition awards will be sent electronically along with general admission decision letters on March 6, 2018 for the 3 and 4 year old program and March 15, 2018 for Kindergarten.

 Please visit the indexed tuition area of our website for more detailed information about the indexed tuition program, process and policies.